Are you thinking about applying to work at 51Talk? David tells why he does. David is an ESL teacher in China and an online ESL teacher with 51Talk.

-Yes prepare do not think as I had originally thought that this would be easy.
-Watch several online teaching videos; buy some teaching props, watch a TPR video and practice in front of you laptop watching yourself on the cam.
+Yes, prepare do not think as I had originally thought that this would be easy.
+Watch several online teaching videos; buy some teaching props, watch a TPR video and practice in front of your laptop watching yourself on the cam.
 If you do these things then you have a very good chance of passing the interview.
 If you don’t do them then you will not do as well and may be rejected.

 4)What are some challenges online English teachers might face?

 You need to be flexible and remember to be customer service oriented, be pleasant, be fun and upbeat and either like kids or pretend to like kids.
 Most or about 80% of 51 Talks students are young Chinese students from 4 to 14.
 Teachers have to be able to adapt their behavior to make the student feel comfortable and to have a good enjoyable learning experience.
-You should be able to swing your method and attitude from teaching a 5 year old child to a 15 year old student or a 50-year old medical doctor within a few minutes and make each feel like they are getting what they are paying to receive, a good enjoyable rewarding learning experience.
+You should be able to swing your method and attitude from teaching a 5-year-old child to a 15-year-old student or a 50-year old medical doctor within a few minutes and make each feel like they are getting what they are paying to receive, a good enjoyable rewarding learning experience.

 5)What is your current teaching schedule?

 I work as a classroom ESL teacher in China.
 My school allows me to work from my apartment rather than having office hours and I only have to teach 12 40-minute classes per week.
 My classes are spread out at various times throughout the school day which in China is very long from 6:30 am to 9:00 pm.
 So some days I will have a 7:40 am and a 5:05 pm class and nothing else.
-Fortunately, the distance from my apartment to my classroom is only a five minute walk.
+Fortunately, the distance from my apartment to my classroom is only a five-minute walk.
 This allows me to open my online teaching schedule for the void in my days and in the evening.

 6)What are some of the biggest benefits of teaching online?